Darvish earns 1st win in 11 starts, Padres beat Angels 8-5

+SAN DIEGO (AP) — The San Diego Padres are beginning to get some strong starting pitching just at the right time.

-SAN DIEGO (AP) — Yu Darvish threw six strong innings to earn his first victory in 11 starts and Adam Frazier had two hits and three RBIs during the eight-run second inning that carried the San Diego Padres to an 8-5 win against the Los Angeles Angels on Wednesday night.
+Yu Darvish threw six strong innings to earn his first victory in 11 starts and Adam Frazier had two hits and three RBIs during the eight-run second inning that carried the Padres to an 8-5 win against the Los Angeles Angels on Wednesday night.

 The Padres took a one-game lead over Cincinnati for the NL’s second wild card.
 The Reds lost 4-1 at the Chicago Cubs.